 you will want to serve this ground beef slider recipe with:

 If you make these whole30 paleo low-carb jalapeño ground beef sliders, be sure to leave a comment and/or give this recipe a rating!
 I love to hear from you guys and always do my best to respond to each and every comment.
 And of course, if you do make this recipe, don’t forget to tag me on Instagram!
 Thanks a bunch!

 - stove top griddle or cast iron skillet

 - 1 lb grass-fed ground beef

-- 2 tbsp jalapeño (fresh or preserved) diced
+- 2 tablespoon jalapeño (fresh or preserved) diced

-- 1 tsp each, smoked paprika garlic and onion powder
+- 1 teaspoon each, smoked paprika garlic and onion powder

 - 1 pinch sea salt and pepper, to taste